 To counter these dramatic changes when you turn 50, you can start to put some things in place now, years before you mark your golden age!
 If you want to have the hair, health and body you had in your 20s and 30s, you have to start putting some things in place now while you’re in your 20s and 30s.

-This means cutting out all the soda, strong drinks, fat, grease and start eating more plant-based foods.
+This means cutting out all the soda, strong drinks, fat, grease and replacing them with more plant-based foods.

 Then, start getting those things done.
-Travelling and taking classes in a particular skills are popular to-do list among older women.
+Travelling and taking a class to improve a particular skill is very common hobby among older women.

 Finally, I encourage joining a cause (volunteering) or starting a hobby that keeps you busy and makes you feel good.
 I call them soulful activities.
 Sometimes the body’s factory slows down significantly due to stress, depression, sadness, regrets and unhappiness that often occurs at this age.